📉 Measuring Risk: Understanding Lead Time Deviation

 If the Lead Time Deviation is 0, what does that mean?

-A deviation of 0 days means the supplier is perfectly consistent and delivers exactly on the expected lead time.
+The supplier is perfectly consistent and delivers exactly on the expected lead time.
 This is rare but indicates the lowest possible risk, allowing Optiply to use a minimal safety stock buffer for delivery variance.

 Does a positive number for deviation mean the supplier is often late?